vhive-serverless/loader/docs/loader.md

 git lfs fetch
 git lfs checkout
 ```
-This retrieves the `yamls.tar.gz` from Git LFS.
-Then, untar this tarball by running the following command from the root of this directory:
+This retrieves the `vSwarm_deploy_metadata.tar.gz` from Git LFS.
+Then, untar this tarball by running the following command from the root of this repository:

 ```bash
 $ tar -xzvf workloads/container/vSwarm_deploy_metadata.tar.gz -C workloads/container/
 ```
+This untar the tarball into the `workloads/container/yamls` directory, which contains deployment information and deployment YAML files for all vSwarm benchmarks.
+If you would like to change some of these deployment files of regenerate them, refer to `generate_deploy_info_docs.md` for an outline of what these deployment files are, and how you can regenerate them.

 ## Single execution